 Prospective Undergraduate Students

-Opportunities & Research
+Opportunities and Research

 EE undergraduates have access to research and study abroad experiences that can enhance their top-notch education.

 - To find out more about EE-specific undergraduate research opportunities, visit our REU pages.
+2015 REU photos.

 - Discover all of the other research opportunities that exist for undergrads by visiting Stanford's Research & Independent Projects site.